-Russian Life magazine (RL) is published bimonthly, in January, March, May, July, September, and November.
+Russian Life magazine (RL) is published quarterly.
 If you expect us to give your submission or query careful consideration, it must reflect an understanding of the magazine.
 Please read our publication thoroughly so you have a good grasp of our style and content (not doing this is the surest way to have your submission rejected; it is quite easy to tell who understands our style and mission, and who does not).
-Back issues are available for $7, plus postage.
-Subscriptions cost $39 per year.
+Back issues are available for $12, plus postage.
+Subscriptions cost $40 per year.
 To find out if we have previously covered a story you are pitching (we avoid repetition), search our online archive.
 It may also be helpful to understand the history of the magazine.

 Most RL features, both in print and online are written by experienced and talented freelance journalists and writers, with professional photography and/or illustrations.
 RL covers Russian culture, travel, history, cities, towns, politics, art, geography, issues, business and society.
 RL often focuses on current issues and events facing Russia and Russians.
 But it is not a newsmagazine.
 The majority of RL print magazine content is feature articles, many of which are tied into a round (5/10/25-year multiple) anniversary or other seasonal "hook."
 Online articles tend to be shorter (500-1000 words) and run the gamut in terms of subject matter.

 RL's writing style is terse and readable.
 The model is third-person American magazine journalism style (and spelling) on the lines of the AP stylebook.
 We seek to provide coverage of Russia that is free of illusions (but not blemishes) and full of hope (but not ideology or agendas).
 Our job is to present a realistic, truthful, and independent view that balances these realities, providing enjoyable, insightful reading.
 It is also helpful to remember that RL is a very visual magazine; few stories do not include photographs of professional caliber.